Roger Brown (basketball, born 1942): Legacy

 Former ABA beat reporter Mike Littwin called the league one that "was Roger Brown's league".
 Pacers head coach Bobby Leonard stated that Brown “always came up big and he would tell you, when money's on the line, I'll be there."
+In the ABA, Brown played in a Game 7 eight times, the most for all players in the history of the league.
 Brown was one of seven players unanimously selected to the ABA All-Time Team in 1997.
 He is also one of four players (the others are Mel Daniels, George McGinnis, and Reggie Miller, with Miller currently being the only Pacer to not have his number retired while with the team during their ABA days) to have his jersey (#35) retired by the Pacers as of 2025.
 In 2013, a documentary about his life was released called Undefeated: The Roger Brown Story for broadcast on PBS.

 On February 15, 2013, Brown was announced as one of five direct inductees to join the Naismith Memorial Basketball Hall of Fame, having been elected by the Hall's ABA Committee.
-Several people were present to watch the ceremony in Springfield, such as Smith, several Pacers teammates, both of Brown's wives alongside several of his children while Reggie Miller and teammate Mel Daniels presented for Brown.
+Several people were present to watch the ceremony in Springfield, such as Smith, several Pacers teammates, both of Brown's ex-wives alongside of his children Roger, Stacey, Destiny, and Gayle while Reggie Miller and teammate Mel Daniels presented for Brown.
 He was inducted in September 2013.

 Fellow Pacers legend Reggie Miller considers Brown the greatest player to never play in the NBA and also calls him the "greatest Pacer ever".